-Jackson community meets to discuss concerns surrounding homeless shelter
+Jackson community meets to discuss concerns surrounding safe haven permanent supportive housing

-JACKSON, Tenn. — Residents and local leaders met earlier Tuesday evening to discuss concerns about a homeless shelter being built.
+JACKSON, Tenn. — Residents and local leaders met earlier Tuesday evening to discuss concerns about a safe haven permanent supportive housing being built.

-Area Relief Ministries is currently constructing their newest turning point homeless shelter on 424 Lexington Avenue in Jackson.
-County Commissioner Shelia Godwin tells us that the new shelter could bring issues for nearby families.
+Area Relief Ministries is currently constructing their newest safe haven permanent supportive housing on 424 Lexington Avenue in Jackson.
+County Commissioner Shelia Godwin tells us that the new facility could bring issues for nearby families.

 “They’re concerned about the environment and the people in the community.
 We already have a home in the community can with another homecoming in their will be more people in the community and they feel that could be hurtful to the community,” said Godwin.